Multidimensional continued fractions and symbolic codings of toral translations: Proofs of the main results

-\begin{remark} To prove Proposition~\ref{p:sigmatilde}, we could also have used the condition from \cite[Corollary~2]{Barge:16} to check geometric coincidence.
-This condition requires that the last letter of $\sigma(i)$ is equal for all $i \in \cA$ and the first letter of $\sigma(i)$ is different from the first letter of $\sigma(j)$ if $i\ne j$; if $M$ is a positive matrix with non-zero determinant, then there is clearly a substitution $\sigma$ with incidence matrix $M$ having this property.
-However, since \cite{Barge:16} deals with an $\RR$-action which is a suspension of the shift $\Sigma$, a some more detailed discussion (like the one contained in \cite{Barge-Kwapisz:06}) would be needed to adapt the results of \cite{Barge:16} to our setting. \end{remark}
+\begin{remark} To prove the main statement of Proposition~\ref{p:sigmatilde}, we could also have used the condition from \cite[Corollary~2]{Barge:16} to check geometric coincidence.\footnote{In \cite{Barge:16} the author deals with tiling flows, however, as we saw in the proof of Lemma~\ref{rem:spectrumEquiv}, this makes no difference, see also~\cite[Theorem~3.1]{CS:03}.} This condition requires that the last letter of $\sigma(i)$ is equal for all $i \in \cA$ and the first letter of $\sigma(i)$ is different from the first letter of $\sigma(j)$ if $i\ne j$.
+If $M$ is a unimodular Pisot matrix, then it is also primitive and thus there is $n\in\NN$ such that $M^n$ is a positive matrix.
+By this positivity, there is clearly a substitution $\sigma$ with incidence matrix $M^n$ having this property.
+Because our proof is elementary and much shorter than the proof of \cite[Corollary~2]{Barge:16}, we decided to give a direct proof. \end{remark}